IvanBongiorni/aivan/posts/overwiew-of-attention-mechanisms-in-neural-networks.md

 \[IMAGE\]

 This architecture is more complex than previous ones (IMHO), and to describe it in detail a whole new blog post would be necessary (actually, I’m working on it).
-In the meantime, I strongly suggest you to read the absolutely excellent post The Illustrated Transformer by \[\], a *must read* on this topic.
+In the meantime, I strongly suggest you to read the absolutely excellent The Illustrated Transformer by Jay Alamar, a *must read* post on this topic.

 What is most interesting here is the explore the Self-attention mechanism, proposed specifically for the new architecture.

 Previous attention mechanisms are all relative, i.e. a Decoder learns to produce an output sequence while paying attention to another sequence (produced by the Encoder).
 The intuition at the basis of Self-attention instead is: let’s teach a Neural Network (or better, a part of it) to pay attention to its most important input parts.

 Struttura dell’auto-attenzione e dei vettori Q V K.